Daily High to Daily Low: Is It Safe to Buy Velodyne Lidar Inc. (VLDR)?

 Sponsored

-The average price from analysts is $16.50, which is $8.16 above the current price.
-VLDR currently public float of 104.03M and currently shorts hold a 13.36% ratio of that float.
+The average price from analysts is $16.50.
+VLDR currently public float of 104.03M and currently shorts hold a 15.65% ratio of that float.
 Today, the average trading volume of VLDR was 3.95M shares.

 VLDR’s Market Performance

-VLDR stocks went down by -15.25% for the week, with a monthly drop of -8.39% and a quarterly performance of -31.31%, while its annual performance rate touched -44.26%.
-The volatility ratio for the week stands at 4.54% while the volatility levels for the past 30 days are set at 6.44% for Velodyne Lidar Inc..
-The simple moving average for the period of the last 20 days is -15.69% for VLDR stocks with a simple moving average of -42.20% for the last 200 days.
+VLDR stocks went up by 0.86% for the week, with a monthly drop of -15.22% and a quarterly performance of -26.65%, while its annual performance rate touched -46.97%.
+The volatility ratio for the week stands at 5.50% while the volatility levels for the past 30 days are set at 5.35% for Velodyne Lidar Inc..
+The simple moving average for the period of the last 20 days is -11.23% for VLDR stocks with a simple moving average of -40.49% for the last 200 days.

 Analysts’ Opinion of VLDR